glaubersilva/vs-code-settings-wp-root/README.md

 ### Project-Specific Settings

 Settings are centralized in the `.vscode/settings.json` file.
 You can add project-specific settings in this file.
+These settings work identically in both VS Code and Cursor.

 ## 🐛 Troubleshooting